-Complete blood count, biochemical profile, and urinalysis to evaluate the overall health of your cat and evaluate kidney and liver function.
+- Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and check kidney and liver function.
 If your cat has an underlying condition, abnormalities may show up on these results which can help your veterinarian to narrow down a possible cause.
 Anemia is a common finding with cats who have ulcers.

-Abdominal ultrasound and/or x-ray to look for any blockages, foreign objects or tumours.
-If a tumour is found, your veterinarian may also perform X-rays of the chest to look for signs of metastasis to the lungs.
+- Abdominal ultrasound and/or x-ray to look for any blockages, foreign objects or tumours.

-Endoscopy, a plastic tube with a camera will be inserted through your cat’s mouth and into the intestinal tract and stomach while under anesthesia.
-During this procedure, biopsies may be taken for further examination.
+- Endoscopy, a plastic tube with a camera will be inserted through your cat’s mouth and into the intestinal tract and stomach while under anesthesia.
+Biopsies may be taken at this time.

-Upper gastrointestinal barium series.
-This test is performed to visualise the upper GI tract and stomach.
+- Upper gastrointestinal barium series.
+This test is performed see the upper GI tract and stomach.
 Barium is a white powder which is not transparent to x-rays.
-Once it is swallowed, it coats the GI structures, an x-ray is then taken to evaluate for tumours and ulcers.
+The cat is fed a barium meal, which coats the GI structures.
+An x-ray evaluates the coated structures for tumours or ulcers.

 Treatment may include the following:

-Medicines to reduce stomach acid such as cimetidine, ranitidine or famotidine which prevent further damage and also allows your cat’s GI tract or stomach to heal.
+- Medicines to reduce stomach acid such as cimetidine, ranitidine, famotidine or omeprazole which prevent further damage and also allows your cat’s GI tract or stomach to heal.

-In some cases, surgery may be required to cut out the ulcerated areas or tumours.
+- In some cases, surgery to cut out ulcerated areas or tumours in some cases.